Fossli Hotel

-Fossli Hotel is a hotel situated at Vøringsfossen on top of Måbødalen, in the municipality of Eidfjord in Vestland county, Norway.

-Fossli Hotel is situated just off Rv7 on top of the mountain, overlooking the Måbødalen valley and the Vøringfossen waterfall.
+Fossli Hotel is a hotel in Eidfjord Municipality in Vestland county, Norway.
+The hotel is situated on top of a mountain, just off Norwegian National Road 7, about 10 km east of the village of Øvre Eidfjord.
+The hotel overlooks the Måbødalen valley and the Vøringsfossen waterfall.

 The hotel owns a Zimmermann piano where Edvard Grieg composed his Norwegian Folk Songs, Opus 66, in 1896.
-It welcomed its first guests in 1887 and was finally completed in 1891.
+The hotel welcomed its first guests in 1887 and was finally completed in 1891.